ampl/ampl.github.io/docs/source/solvers/cplex/options.md

                        polishafter_time "ticks" seeking integer solutions.
                        Default 1e75.

-polishtime             New in CPLEX 10.0:  seconds to spend "polishing"
-                       integer solutions.
-Default 0.
-                       Deprecated in CPLEX 11.2 (in favor of the polishafter keywords above).

 poolagap               Solutions with objective worse in absolute value by
                        poolgap than the best solution are not kept in the solution pool; see poolstub.
 Default 1e75.